pwn2winctf/challenges-2020/rev-pwn-hw-Hardware-Trojan/README.md

    ```
    please note `target_reset` is handled [directly at the flip-flop](r/Rocket.v#L20927) in this case.

-Now we replace `curr_state` the expressions above to map the conditions for every possible state transition.
+Now we replace `curr_state` in the expressions above to map the conditions for every possible state transition.
 We will omit `target_reset` since it is already clear it resets the state to zero no matter what.

  * `curr_state = 0`:
    * `big_expr_01 = !trig_pc_is_valid_pc`